 Not all llamas are available for all types of sponsorship (due to age or breeding status), please contact us for more information.

-New this year, I am offering fecal tests.
+New as well, I am now offering fecal tests.
 After years of being disappointed by the fecals run by our local vet, I learned how to run them myself.
 I have an extensive science background (B.A. in Biology and M.S. in Microbiology), so learning to run my own fecal tests just seemed logical.
 I have several years’ experience running these tests, using the sugar float-centrifugation method.
 Tests can be run for $10 each.
 Results are reported as epg (eggs per gram), and I can do my best to help you interpret them and decide on a treatment plan. (*Disclaimer: I am not a vet and don’t even play one on TV!*)

 Now that we have our own farm (with a gorgeous 3-season sunroom!), I’m excited to offer fiber/craft workshops.
 I have been spinning, knitting, and felting for many years, and would be delighted to share my knowledge.
 No workshops have been set in stone yet, so if there’s something you’d like to learn please let me know!
 Private lessons can also be arranged.